 You may withdraw your complaint or involvement from the College process at any time.

-Every college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: “You have the right to make a report to University Police, local law enforcement, and/or State Police or choose not to report; to report to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.”
+The College shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a College representative, the following information shall be presented to the reporting individual: “You have the right to make a report to ESF University Police, local law enforcement, and/or state police or choose not to report; to report to the College; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College.”